Master's programme in Information and Network Engineering

 Information and Network Engineering at KTH

-In order to maintain and develop the high-tech industry around the world, engineers are needed who can understand and develop advanced communication solutions.
-These engineers must also be skilled in the methods used to analyse and process the huge amounts of information that flow in different networks.
+In order to maintain and develop the high-tech industry around the world, engineers are needed who cannot only use but also understand and develop new solutions for advanced communication systems and for methods used to analyse and process the huge amounts of information that flow in different networks.

 To an increasing degree, this need is also seen outside the traditional information and communications technology sector.
 Examples include the new sector of companies based on cloud services as well as more traditional manufacturing industry and the motor vehicle industry, to mention just a few.